franjid/filmaffinity-crawler/README.md

     popular: Crawls most popular movies from last week
     theatres: Crawls films currently in theatres
     failed: Crawls films that previously failed to be crawled
+    user_friends: Crawls friends from a user id (filmaffinity id)
+    id: Crawls an specific film by id and outputs the film info (option used mostly for debug purposes)
     ```

-    If you run it with the "all" action, it will start crawling films that start with numbers (two pages at a time), then letter A. When 'A' is completed it will continue with 'B'.
-Then 'C'...
-I'm sure you get the pattern ;) All data will be populated to the database and the poster images will be downloaded to the "img" folder.
+    If you run it with the "all" action, it will start crawling [top popular films](https://www.filmaffinity.com/es/topgen.php).
+All data will be populated to the database and the poster images will be downloaded to the "img" folder.

     You can take a look at crawler.log to see what is happening behind the scenes.